Fgdou/sr_project/doc/report.md

 The test continues until the server cannot accept more user, the ping is too high, or the time spent is greater than 1 min.
 When this condition is met, the test continues for 5 seconds with the same number of players.

+The following test is done on a game of 300 cells :

 ![loadtesting chart](./latency.svg)

-The load testing shows great results : 369 players with 522 ms ping.
+The load testing shows great results : no slow down until 500 players.
+This is tanks to the TPS technique.
-Basically, the server does not accept more players because there are no more spaces left on the board.
-So even with a lot of connections, the server handles everything in less than a second.
 There are no errors with threads or wesocket.

+Note that the game is only 30 cells outside of loadtesting, which means that there are only 125 spaces for the players.
+This means that the server can handle the load without slowing down.

 # Challenges